-- 8. Log into ReadTheDocs, visit the Versions tab, and activate the new version.
-Ensure that the build completes; if there's a problem, you may need to correct the build configuration, roll back and re-tag the release. - 9.
-Edit the GitHub release to add release notes.
-You can use the text generated by towncrier, but you'll need to update the format to Markdown, rather than ReST.
-If necessary, check the pre-release checkbox. - 10.
+- 7. Log into ReadTheDocs, visit the Versions tab, and activate the new version.
+Ensure that the build completes; if there's a problem, you may need to correct the build configuration, roll back and re-tag the release. - 8.
+Edit the GitHub release.
+Add release notes (you can use the text generated by towncrier).
+Check the pre-release checkbox (if necessary). - 9.
 Double check everything, then click Publish.
-This will trigger a publication workflow on GitHub. - 11.
+This will trigger a publication workflow on GitHub. - 10.
 Wait for the package to appear on PyPI.